-Because it's safe because he himself has conquered death.
-If we're putting our trust in Christ, then we know we're putting our trust in a saviour who has himself overcome death.
-He has gone right into it.
+[21:19] Because it's safe because he himself has conquered death.
+If we're putting our trust in Christ and we know we're putting our trust in a saviour who has himself overcome death, he has gone right into it.

-He has faced it on the cross.
-He has died, as it were, and gone right through the gates of death.
-He has entered into death.
-He was dead.
-He was buried.
-And he rose again the third day, victorious over the grave.
+He has faced it on the cross, he has died as it were and gone right through the gates of death.
+He has entered into death, he was dead, he was buried and he rose again the third day, victorious over the grave.

 He conquered death by going down into it and dying truly and completely.
 And then he rose again and conquered death.
-So it is safe, this faith to live by and this faith in which to die.
+So it is safe this faith to live by and this faith in which to die.